Skip to content

 can’t follow paths of incense when in truth they’re really smoke,

-can’t claim your fixing anything when all the things you broke
+can’t claim you’re fixing anything when all the things you broke

 lie in pieces in the streets and shattered on the plain